ankit-gautam23/demystiflying-git/readme.md

 It doesn't have terminal to work on, it will ask you to open in codespaces on your computer to access the terminal.

 # Branching(Github Branches)

+In github we can create branches to work on our piece of code independent of what code is already running, or without disturbing the main code.
+Once you are done with the code on your branch you can merge that branch code to the main code.

+- You can create branch by following command

+$ git branch NEW-BRANCH-NAME

+- You can see the branches, the branch you are in will highlighted with the branch name you created

+$ git branch